Comparison · Bundled builder vs custom

 The introductory price is £6 to £15 a month depending on tier.
 Renewal pricing then jumps to roughly £15 to £30 a month.
 The intro discount is a customer-acquisition tactic, not the actual cost.
 Over 5 years (factoring in the renewal jump after year one), GoDaddy typically lands at £700 to £1,500, not the headline £360.

 Yes.
-A migration is part of the standard discovery for clients moving to the £50 plan from any builder.
-The bureau rebuilds the design from scratch (the GoDaddy editor does not export anything reusable), preserves the content you want to keep, points the domain at the new site, and arranges the GoDaddy cancellation on your timeline.
+A migration is part of the standard discovery for businesses moving to the £50 plan from any builder.
+We rebuild the design from scratch (the GoDaddy editor does not export anything reusable), preserve the content you want to keep, point the domain at the new site, and arrange the GoDaddy cancellation on your timeline.

 Can I keep my GoDaddy-registered domain?

 Yes.
 Domain registration and website hosting are separate things, even if GoDaddy bundles them.
-Your domain stays where it is (you don't have to move the registrar) and the bureau points it at the new site via DNS.
-The bureau is happy to transfer the registrar to its own management at no charge, but it's optional.
+Your domain stays where it is (you don't have to move the registrar) and we point it at the new site via DNS.
+We're happy to take over the registrar at no charge, but it's optional.

 What's the honest comparison on performance?

 GoDaddy Website Builder sites typically score in the 50s to 70s on mobile Core Web Vitals (out of 100).
-A static custom build from the bureau scores in the 95+ range.
+A static custom build from us scores in the 95+ range.
 For most local-search competition this difference matters; for sites that don't depend on Google ranking it matters less.

-The discovery call covers the migration, the new build, and cancelling the GoDaddy subscription on your timeline.
-Fifteen minutes, no pitch.
+A quick chat covers the migration, the new build, and cancelling the GoDaddy subscription on your timeline.
+Costs nothing, no pitch, or ring us on 07754 218 688 any weekday.